zuozhenggh/learning-library/data-management-library/database/multitenant/app-containers/app-containers.md

     ![](./images/task12.5.1-dataload2.png " ")

-6. Review the query results utilizing the Container Map.
-A "CONTAINERS" clause is not needed in the query, which fetches results from each Application PDB.
+6. Review the query results utilizing the Container Map: a "CONTAINERS" clause is not needed in the query, although it still fetches results from each Application PDB.

     ```
     <copy>